MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-cloud-powershell-deployment-v2.md

 **`CsPkg`** - **CsPkg**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path of CsPkg under the default artifact directory.
+Path to the CsPkg in the default artifact directory.
 <!-- :::editable-content-end::: -->
 <br>